 Bright South’s Principal, Daniela Brozek Cordier, has been an environmental consultant, marketing officer, English as a foreign language teacher, wilderness guide and more.
 She has worked internationally and interstate, she’s half Czech, married to a Frenchman, yet also a seventh generation Tasmanian.
 With such a diverse background, Daniela is completely at ease with all kinds of people and is used to working with government, industry and other organisations, as well as individuals from all walks of life.

-Daniela is a truly interdisciplinary thinker who has an extraordinary knowledge and understanding of Tasmania, it’s geography, ecology, history and people.
-She understands Tasmanian art and artists, and the world they come from and respond to.
-She knows the challenges they face, but, above all, believes in the worth of their creative endeavours and the value of Tasmanian’s expressing and communicating their insights, regardless of whether it’s to Tasmanians, or to the rest of the world.
+Daniela is a truly interdisciplinary thinker who has an extraordinary knowledge and understanding of lutruwita-Tasmania, it’s geography, ecology, history and people.
+She understands the art and artists of this island, and the world they come from and respond to.
+She knows the challenges they face, but, above all, believes in the worth of their creative endeavours and the value of the people of lutruwita-Tasmanian expressing and communicating their insights, regardless of whether it’s to the people of this island, or to the rest of the world.